 Since eggplant is mildly flavored, you have a lot of options when it comes time to cook them.
 Roasted eggplant is a refreshing step away from other recipes that are typically either fried or smothered in pasta sauce.
 In the oven, as it roasts, the eggplant sweetens and develops a more complex flavor profile.
 Chili oil adds heat to the recipe, and the Eastern Shore Honey will caramelize and create a slight crunch around the edges.

 Make sure that you use smaller fresh-picked eggplants.
-Larger eggplants that have been off the stem a while are bitter and require a little extra work to remove that bitterness by covering them in kosher salt and allow them to sweat for a few hours prior to using them in any recipe.
+Larger eggplants that have been off the stem a while are bitter and require a little extra work to remove that bitterness by covering them in kosher salt and allow them to sweat for a few hours before using them in any recipe.
 This step is not necessary if you are using eggplants that are fresh-picked.

 The chili oil called for in this recipe is very simple to whip up.
 Chili oil holds up well for a few weeks when refrigerated so make a big batch to keep on hand.
 Adding whole garlic cloves or peppercorns to the oil while it cooks would be a great way to add more flavor to the finished product.

-Adapting our Chili Roasted Eggplant Recipe
+Adapting our Roasted Eggplant Recipe

 You know, a recipe is not truly perfect until you’ve added your own touch to it.
 That’s why we encourage you to play with your food.
 Call to your inner chef to come out and play and change up this recipe.
 Here are some ideas: